 What is a urine infection and what causes it?

-Most urine infections are caused by germs (bacteria) that come from your own bowel.
-They cause no harm in your bowel, but can cause infection if they get into other parts of your body.
+Most urine infections are caused by germs (bacteria) which come from your own bowel.
+They cause no harm in your bowel but can cause infection if they get into other parts of your body.
 Some bacteria lie around your back passage (anus) after you pass a stool (faeces).
 These bacteria sometimes travel to the tube which passes urine from your bladder (the urethra) and into your bladder.
 Some bacteria thrive in urine and multiply quickly to cause infection.

 A urine infection is often called a urinary tract infection (UTI) by doctors.
 When the infection is just in the bladder and urethra, this is called a lower UTI.
 If it travels up to affect one or both kidneys as well then it is called an upper UTI.
 This can be more serious than lower UTIs, as the kidneys can become damaged by the infection.

 This leaflet only deals with urine infections in men.
 It does not deal with sexually transmitted infections such as chlamydia which can affect the urethra and cause similar symptoms.
-See separate leaflets called Cystitis in Women, Recurrent Cystitis in Women and Urine Infection in Children.
+See separate leaflets called Cystitis (Urine Infection) in Women, Recurrent Cystitis in Women and Urine Infection in Children.

 How common are urine infections?

-Why do some men get urine infections?
+Why do some men develop urine infections?

-In many cases the infection occurs for no apparent reason.
-There is no problem with the bladder, kidney, prostate, or defence (immune) system that can be identified.
 In some cases an underlying problem can increase the risk of developing a urine infection.
 These include the following:

 - Bladder or kidney problems may lead to infections being more likely.
 For example, kidney stones or conditions that cause urine to pool and not drain properly.
-This includes having a urinary catheter.
-A catheter is a thin, flexible, hollow tube.

 - A poor immune system increases the risk of having any infection, including urine infections.
 For example, if you have AIDS or are taking chemotherapy.